Contents

 |

-Best Telescopes for Children
+Best Telescopes for Kids

 Celestron FirstScope

-Best Cheap Telescope for Kids
+Best Budget Telescope for Kids

-This is a great little telescope that is intended as a first telescope for beginners and children (hence “FirstScope”).
+This is a great little telescope that is intended as a first telescope for beginners and children (hence FirstScope).

-It is lightweight, portable, and can be set up without tools.
-The 3-inch (76 mm) aperture is enough to provide views of the planets like Saturn and Jupiter, and detail on the moon.
+The 3-inch (76 mm) aperture is enough to provide good views and detail of the moon and of the planets like Saturn and Jupiter if the conditions are right.

 It is a tabletop Dobsonian reflector telescope.
 This means that it doesn’t sit on a tripod like other telescopes, but rather has a built-in stand.
-This makes it easy to use, but means you’ll need a level table in your backyard to get the most from it.

 Pros

-- Cheap – great value for the price.
+- Cheap – great value for the price

-- Small and light – easy to pick up and use at any time and easy to store.
+- Small and light – easy to pick up and use at any time and easy to store

-- Easy to use – simple to get viewing with for all the family.
+- Easy to use – simple to get viewing with for all the family

 Cons

-- Needs a good backyard table to get the best use from.
+- Needs a good backyard table to get the best use from

 - Not GOTO/computerized.
 You’ll have to manually locate what you want to look at.